Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 The Social Security system automatically enrolls in Part A those individuals who receive Social Security or disability benefits for at least four months before the month of their 65th birthday.
 When this is the case, Part A coverage begins on the first day of their 65th birthday month.

-Those Age 65 Can Apply for Medicare Parts A and B
+Those Age 65 Can Apply for Medicare Parts A and Medicare Part B eligibility

 Most eligible persons must apply for Medicare Benefits through the Social Security administration if they do not yet claim Social Security or Railroad retirement benefits.